Autumn Splendor Scrappy Shaker Card Tutorial for Throwback Thursday

 Autumn Splendor Scrappy Shaker Card Tutorial on YouTube

-If you’d like to see how I created the front cover of this card from scraps, I hope you’ll enjoy this Throwback Thursday tutorial on YouTube.
+If you’d like to see how I created the front cover of this card from scraps, I hope you’ll enjoy this Throwback Thursday tutorial over on my YouTube channel.

 Because this is a Throwback Thursday project, I was unable to find the products I used online.
 Because of this, there is no supply list with today’s post.
 However, if you’d like to see other Autumn Splendor Projects, please click HERE.